 Take a 5 oz portion of passion fruit puree (such as Funkin Pro) and mix with 3 oz of simple syrup.
 Store in a clean bottle in the refrigerator for several weeks.

 We use a 1:1 ratio of simple syrup when we make this, but there is some flexibility here.
 A higher ratio of sugar or a higher ratio of simple syrup to fruit puree will yield a sweeter result.
 We like it to have that intense tartness, so a 5:3 ratio has worked very well.
-It also fills an 8 ounce container which stores easily in the refrigerator and usually lasts several weeks.
+You can always add more simple syrup to a cocktail as needed.
+This ratio in ounces also fills an 8 ounce container which stores easily in the refrigerator and usually lasts several weeks.
 Given that this is a cold process, the flavor and aroma is maintained, but care must be taken to keep everything very clean.
 Homemade passion fruit syrup will not last forever, but the intense flavor is worth the effort, and if you make it in small quantities you can always make more.
 Larger quantities can be frozen (or just freeze the extra fruit puree until needed).

 We recently cleaned up the freezer a bit and combined all of our 5-ounce portions of puree, measured the result and mixed a big batch of passion fruit syrup at the 5:3 ratio.
 We now keep the finished syrup in the freezer in a deli container and scoop it outwith an ice cream scooper when we need to replenish a small container in the refrigerator.